USEPA/e-manifest/docs/src/Services/Manifest/validation.md

          }
          ```

-       - 5.4.2.
-If Waste.UnitOfMeasurement.code is G, L, Y, or N (volumes), then the following applies:
+       - If `Waste.UnitOfMeasurement.code` is `G`, `L`, `Y`, or `N` (volumes), then the following applies:

-         - 5.4.2.1.
-The service will store the provided density and the densityUnitOfMeasurement.code if both are
+         - The service will store the provided density and the `densityUnitOfMeasurement.code` if both are
            valid.
-         - 5.4.2.2.
-The service will not store the valid density if densityUnitOfMeasurement.code is not provided
+         - The service will not store the valid density if `densityUnitOfMeasurement.code` is not provided
-           or
-           provided densityUnitOfMeasurement.code is not valid.
+           or provided `densityUnitOfMeasurement.code` is not valid.
-         - 5.4.2.3.
-The service will not store the valid densityUnitOfMeasurement.code if density is not provided
+         - The service will not store the valid `densityUnitOfMeasurement.code` if density is not provided
-           or
-           provided density is not valid.
+           or provided density is not valid.
-         - 5.4.2.4.
-If Density and densityUnitOfMeasurement.code are not provided, the system will generate a
+         - If Density and `densityUnitOfMeasurement.code` are not provided, the system will generate a
            warning:

            ```json